The Price of Love

 Love is exposure.

-Loss is not a failure of love.
+Loss isn’t a failure of love.

-It is proof that love happened.
+It’s proof that love existed.

 We don’t say that enough.

-But grief is not the opposite of love.
+But grief isn’t the opposite of love.

-It is the continuation of it.
+It’s the continuation of it.

 The almosts carry their own weight.